Entries from January 2012 ↓

 January 24th, 2012 — High school, Reluctant Writers

-How can you encourage your teen when he feels stuck?
+How can you encourage reluctant teen writers when they feel stuck?

-Typically, you can’t say or do much—especially if he’s already in a funk.
-But if you can bite your tongue and sit on your hands till a teaching moment arises, he might be willing to consider one of these ten truths.
+Typically, you can’t say or do much—especially if they’re already in a funk.
+But if you can bite your tongue and sit on your hands till a teaching moment arises, they might be willing to consider one of these ten truths.

 1. It’s not just you.
 I promise.